 Term Time Holidays

-The Governors’ policy, in line with DfE and Suffolk Education advice, is that all holidays should be taken in school closure periods, of which there are 13 weeks over the course of the academic year and the school will not authorise any term time holidays, regardless of the reasons.
+The ASST Policy, in line with DfE and Suffolk advice, is that all holidays should be taken in school closure periods, of which there are 13 weeks over the course of the academic year and the school will not authorise any term time holiday, regardless of the reason.

 Leave of Absence

-The school may grant a leave of absence only in exceptional circumstances and at the discretion of the Headteacher, for example to attend a funeral or a wedding of a close family member.
-This is reserved for a day or two.
+The school may grant a leave of absence only in exceptional circumstances and at the discretion of the Head of School or Executive Headteacher, for example to attend a funeral or wedding of a close family member.

 Applications for a Leave of Absence or Term Time Holiday

-Applications must be made in writing at least two weeks in advance of the absence, using the ‘green’ form available from the office reception area.
-Please note any leave of absence will not be authorised when children are due to take national/school tests: May/June for Years 1,2,3,4,5 and 6.
+Applications must be made in writing at least two weeks in advance of the absence, using the 'green form' available from the office.
+Please note any leave of absence will not be authorised when children are due to take a national test (May - Year 6)

-The Bury Schools Partnership have agreed a joint policy which stipulates that on the 8th unauthorised session (i.e. 4 days) a fixed penalty notice will be issued.
+The All Saints Schools Trust policy stipulates that on the 6th unauthorised session (i.e. 3 days) a fixed penalty notice will be issued.

-When we were operating staggered start times during the COVID-19 pandemic, punctuality drastically improved.
-Now we have returned to ‘normal’, it is important that children continue to arrive at the stipulated time and ready to start school at 9am.
+It is very important that children arrive at the stipulated time and ready to start school at 9am.

 Being punctual and arriving on time is an essential life skill and one that is learnt from an early age.
 Arriving late does impact on the child’s education as they miss early morning work or the start of lessons.